Managed IT Services in Burnaby for Small and Mid-Size Businesses

 TL;DR

 Fusion Computing delivers managed IT services in Burnaby with 24/7 monitoring, help desk support, cybersecurity, Microsoft 365 administration, patch management, backup and disaster recovery, and strategic IT planning.
-We serve Burnaby businesses under a predictable monthly contract with CISSP-certified engineers and 15-minute average response times.
+We serve Burnaby businesses under a predictable monthly contract with CISSP-led engineering team and 1-hour average response times.

-As your managed service provider in Burnaby, Fusion monitors your environment around the clock, patches vulnerabilities before they’re exploited, manages your Microsoft 365 stack, and owns your security posture.
+As your managed service provider in Burnaby, Fusion monitors your environment around the clock, patches vulnerabilities before they’re exploited, manages your Microsoft 365 stack, and owns your security posture, whether you are a Metrotown software firm passing a SOC 2 review, a studio protecting unreleased frames, or a multi-site manufacturer running line-of-business systems that cannot go down.

 - 24/7 remote monitoring and patch management